 The Tongariro Crossing

-Many of our trips pass through the Tongariro region and enjoy views of the most famous peak in New Zealand and arguably the Worlds best one day walk.
+Many of our trips pass through the Tongariro region and enjoy views of one of the most famous peaks in New Zealand and arguably the Worlds best one day walk - the Tongariro Crossing.
 For those joining a tour passing through Tongariro here's a taste of what you will be up to.

 About the Tongariro area: